 “You should be an entrepreneur, if and only if, you are completely prepared to fail, and you are at a point in your life where you can afford to fail.”
 Phil Libin

 I look at this question as what could be considered a crutch.
 Because if you have the advantage of being able to go back to the employer, will you give 110% to your business?

-But I do believe it is important to have a plan B and even plan C. if something does not work out with the original plan, you need to be able to move seamlessly into the next plan.
+But I do believe it is important to have a plan B and even plan C. If something does not work out with the original plan, you need to be able to move seamlessly to the next plan.